Taitava/obsidian-shellcommands/README.md

 - **[cMenu](https://github.com/chetachiezikeuzor/cMenu-Plugin)**: When you select text, this plugin opens a small modal of buttons for text formatting and other actions.
 You can add shell commands to the mix!
 - **[Customizable Sidebar](https://github.com/phibr0/obsidian-customizable-sidebar)**: Allows you to add new left side menu icons that fire what ever Obsidian command you want - including shell commands!
 - **[QuickAdd](https://github.com/chhoumann/quickadd)**: You can create macros that launch multiple commands at once.
 Sure, in *Shell commands*, you can have multiple terminal commands executed one after another (with `&&` operator for Linux and Mac, and `&` operator for Windows), but *QuickAdd* allows you to have macros that combine shell commands to other Obsidian commands.
-- **[Text Expander](https://github.com/konodyuk/obsidian-text-expander)**: If you want to write codeblocks in your markdown note files and execute them, then *Text Expander* is the solution for you. *Shell commands* focuses on bringing short, rarely changed terminal commands at your finger tips via hotkeys.
+- **[Text Expander](https://github.com/konodyuk/obsidian-text-expander)**: If you want to write codeblocks in your markdown note files and execute them, then *Text Expander* is the solution for you. *Shell commands* focuses on bringing short, rarely changed terminal commands at your fingertips via hotkeys.
 You can run longer scripts with *Shell commands* too by writing them into a bash/batch file and executing that file as a command, but if you need to view the script before executing it, or make changes regularly, then *Shell commands* is not so optimal for your situation, and you might benefit more from *Text Expander*.
 But of course, you can also have both if you like.

 (Thanks [FelipeRearden](https://github.com/FelipeRearden) for telling me about many of these plugins!)